RetroNynjah/1541-Switchless-Multi-ROM/README.md

 Read the user's guide for more information.

-# A new revision has been released under the more generic name [Switchless Multi-ROM for 2364](https://github.com/RetroNynjah/Switchless-Multi-ROM-for-2364)
+# A new revision of this board has been released under the more generic name [Switchless Multi-ROM for 2364](https://github.com/RetroNynjah/Switchless-Multi-ROM-for-2364)

 ## WARNING!